utat-ss/HERON-documentation/electrical/pcb-design.md

 # PCB Design

 A PCB (Printed Circuit Board) is a circuit board that is designed and manufactured using CAD (Computer Aided Design) software, also called EDA (Electronic Design Automation) software.

+Getting a functional PCB requires several steps:
-We design the board's connections and layout using CAD software and send it to a manufacturer that manufactures the board with all of its electrical connections.
-After receiving the boards, we purchase all the necessary components and solder them onto the board.
+* Design the board's connections and layout using CAD software
+* Send the design to a manufacturer, who manufactures the board with just the traces (electrical wires)
+* Order all of the components
+* Receive the board from the manufacturer
+* Purchase the necessary components
+* Solder the components onto the board.

+This process usually takes at least a month, which is why PCBs are not used for fast prototyping.

 ## Software